top of page

 The adjective 'precarious' has its roots in Latin, originating from the Latin word 'precarius,' which means 'obtained by entreaty' or 'dependent on the good will of another.'
 This term is related to 'prex,' meaning 'prayer' or 'entreaty.'
 Etymologically, 'precarious' signifies a state that is dependent on uncertain or unstable conditions, much like relying on the goodwill of others.
 Over time, its meaning expanded to describe anything that is characterized by instability, uncertainty, or vulnerability, and is at risk of collapsing or failing at any moment.
 The word's etymology underscores the notion of fragility and the potential for something to give way under precarious circumstances.

-Quiz: Find the meaning of the adjective precarious:
+Find the correct meaning of the adjective precarious:

 Try Again!